The number of zeros of linear combinations of $L$-functions near the critical line: norm of : Proof of Proposition

 \section{$L^{2k}$ norm of $\log |\sum_{j=1}^J b_j L_j(\sigma+it)|$ : Proof of Proposition \ref{MomentsLogF}}

-To prove Proposition \ref{MomentsLogF} we follow the same strategy of the proof of Proposition 2.5 of \cite{LLR} for the Riemann zeta function.
-However, there are new technical difficulties that arise in our case, since bounds for the second moment of $L$-functions in our class are not known in general.
+To prove Proposition \ref{MomentsLogF} we follow the same strategy as in the proof of Proposition 2.5 of \cite{LLR} for the Riemann zeta function, but we encounter new technical difficulties which we shall describe later.

-We first start with the following classical lemma, which is a generalization of a lemma of Landau (see Lemma $\alpha$ from Section 3.9 of \cite{Ti}). \begin{lem} [Lemma 5.1 of \cite{LLR}] Let $0< r \ll 1$.
+We first start with the following classical lemma, which is a generalization of a lemma of Landau (see Lemma $\alpha$ in \cite[Section 3.9]{Ti}). \begin{lem} [Lemma 5.1 of \cite{LLR}] Let $0< r \ll 1$.
 Also, let $s_0 =\sigma_0+it$ and suppose $f(z)$ is analytic in $|z-s_0| \leq r$.
 Define

 where the last sum runs over the zeros $\varrho$ of $f(z)$ in the closed disk of radius $r$ centered at $s_0$.
 Then for $0<\delta<r/2$ and $|z-s_0| \leq r-2\delta$ we have

 \end{lem}

 Recall that $L_j(s)$ has a Dirichlet series representation